 Most people will know Kam’s Roast Goose due to the fact that they received a Michelin star within four months of opening, but whether that’s the pinnacle of their achievements is up to you.
 The restaurant was opened by one of Yung Kee’s founders so already they are arguably a step ahead of the rest of the roast goose joints.

 As opposed to the traditional charcoal ovens used in Yung Kee, the geese are roasted in gas ovens to spotlight the juicy and tender meats from the roast.
 Whether you like it more is all down to personal preference—go ahead and compare the two yourself!

 Kam’s Roast Goose, 226 Hennessy Road, Wan Chai | (+852) 2520 1110

 This relatively quiet roast goose restaurant is tucked away in the Western District in the area around HKU, so you will probably bump into a lot of university students here.
-While this small restaurant doesn’t stand out at all to the untrained eye, it was recommended by the Michelin Guide as a must-try restaurant.
-You can opt for the Roast Goose Rice ($52), or if you’re more of a noodle fan, then the Roast Goose Rice Noodles ($50) would be perfect for you!
+While this small restaurant does not stand out at all to the untrained eye, it was recommended by the Michelin Guide as a must-try restaurant.
+You can opt for the roast goose rice ($52) or the roast goose rice noodles ($50)—both come highly praised.

 Po Kee, Shop P, G/F, 425 Queen’s Road West, Shek Tong Tsui